quarto-dev/quarto-web/docs/get-started/computations/_computations-jupyter.md

 ### Code Folding

-Rather than hiding code entirely, you might want fold it and provide users the choice.
+Rather than hiding code entirely, you might want to fold it and allow readers to show it at their discretion .
 You can do this via the `code-fold` option.
-Remove the `echo` we previously added and add the `code-fold` HTML format option:
+Remove the `echo` option we previously added and add the `code-fold` HTML format option:

 ![](images/jupyter-code-fold.png){.border .column-body-outset-right}